To maintain your status, please be aware of these regulations.

 Issued by your school, this document allows you to apply for a visa, enter or re-enter the U.S., and make certain other requests to the United States Citizenship and Immigration Services (USCIS).
 Your I-20 must remain valid at all times.
 Request a new form prior to its expiration date.
 Keep every I-20 for your permanent record.
 Do not discard the old ones.

-When you entered the U.S. you were issued Form I-94, a small white card usually stapled to the passport opposite the visa stamp.
-The I-94 card records the date and place you entered the U.S., your immigration status (for example, F-1 or F-2), and authorized period of stay (usually written simply as "D/S", meaning "duration of status").
-A $320 fee is required to replace a lost, stolen or damaged I-94.
+When you entered the U.S. an electronic I-94 record was created for you.
+The I-94 records the date and place you entered the U.S., your immigration status (for example, F-1 or F-2), and authorized period of stay (usually written simply as "D/S", meaning "duration of status").
+Your I-94 can be retrieved here.

 Duration of Status